 You can start your Plaka walk at the pedestrian street outside the Acropolis metro station.
 Walk Northwards along this pedestrian road, cross Dionysou Aeropagitou street and turn into Vyronos street.
 Kids will love the souvenir shops on Vyronas street with its wooden toys, olive oil, soap, magnets, pottery and leather sandals.

 As the road gets wider, you will see a small square on the left with lots of trees and a cafe/restaurant.
 From here, you have an amazing view of the Acropolis hill.
-In front of you is a small archaeological site with the Lysicratous monument.
-Kids can play safely play inside the Lysicratous monument and parents can enjoy a drink at the square.
+In front of you is a small archaeological site with the Lysicratous monument shaped as a tower.
+Kids can play safely play inside the Lysicratous monument area and parents can enjoy a drink at the square.

 Lysicratous was a rich citizen and patron in ancient Athens who funded a theatre group at the Dionysus Theatre.
 His group won the theatrical competition of 334 B.C. and Lysicratous was awarded a bronze tripod.
 To display his prize, Lysicratous built this tall monument so the tripod could be seen and admired by all Athenians.
 There were a lot of similar monuments with tripods in ancient Athens, all build by patrons.
 Most of these monuments were located in Plaka on Tripodon street, named after the tripods.
 Unfortunately, none have remained.